 7. Lake Motosuko

-Should you decide to visit but don’t know where to start your research or how to get to Mt.
-Fuji, you can read my previous article on how to go to Mt.
-Fuji from Tokyo.
+I hope this post inspired you to visit Mount Fuji or help you with your itinerary if you’re in the midst of planning.
+Should you decide to visit but don’t know where to start your research or how to get to Mount Fuji, you can read my previous article on how to go to Mount Fuji from Tokyo.